JaswanthKumar1729/portfolio/README.md

 # Sample-Portfolio
-This is a sample of my upcoming 'Revolutionary/Industry-oriented' portfolio.
+This is a sample of my upcoming Industry-oriented portfolio.